Meltiss/MISTer-All-in-one-board/README.md

 *Update PCB V3*

-This version is totally functionnal and is tested (didn't tested the RTC and SD yet).
+This version is totally functionnal and is tested (didn't test the RTC and SD yet).
 It will probably be updated but it's working now.

 # Case
 The case is done and has been made with a laser engraver.
 The case is made out of MDF and has been painted in black (yeah like the rolling stones).
 You can find a picture of it above.